Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: The Equations for rho and sigma

 and

 \end{lemma}

 \begin{proof} As in the proof for the linear Maxwell Equations (Lemma~\ref{lem:wavemaxwell}), we write

 Comparing with the proof of Lemma~\ref{lem:wavemaxwell}, the additional contribution we get in this case comes from the terms $(c)+(f)+(g)+(h)$.
-In addition to the terms we had in the linear Maxwell case, we obtain here the nonlinearities
+In addition to the terms we had in the linear Maxwell case, we obtain here the nonlinear terms

 Furthermore, $(i)$ gives additional second order terms:

 The equation satisfied by $\rho$ is then, analogously to~(\ref{eq1.2}),

 \end{proof} We now turn to the proof of a similar Equation for $\sigma$. \begin{lemma}[The \fackip Equation satisfied by $\sigma$ in the MBI system] Let us suppose that the smooth two-form $\fara$ satisfies the MBI Equation~\eqref{MBI}.
 We have the equation: